 A Thanon is a major road and a Soi is a street.
 If a Soi is a major street it will have its own name and minor streets coming off this will simply be named Soi and incremented by number, such as Soi 1 etc.

-Pattaya city has a very nice walkway down Beach Road which ends up to the start of Walking Street where you can continue on to the pier where boats await to take you to any of several floating restaurants.
+Pattaya city has a very scenic walkway down Beach Road which ends up to the start of Walking Street where you can continue on to the pier where boats await to take you to any of several floating restaurants.

 Walk to the end of Walking Street in the evening and out onto the pier to catch a free speed boat ride out to your choice of several floating restaurants out on Pattaya Bay.